 How To Use Shadow Work Prompts

-In order to give this process the time and thought it deserves, I wouldn’t recommend doing more than one prompt per day.
+I wouldn’t recommend doing more than one prompt per day to give this process the time and thought it deserves.
 You can even scale it back to a couple of prompts per week.

 Consider your current needs, availability, and vulnerability.
 Then start where you’re at.
 Shadow work is a complicated process that takes time to work.